lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/solutions.rst

     pair_coeff 2 2 0.232 3.3952
     bond_coeff 1 469 1.4

-.. container:: justify

 Combine the *region* and
 *create_atoms* commands to
 create the atoms of type 2 within the CNT:

 ..  code-block:: lammps

     region inside_CNT cylinder z 0 0 2.5 ${zmin} ${zmax}
     create_atoms 2 random 40 323485 inside_CNT overlap 1.8 maxtry 50

-.. container:: justify

 It is good practice to thermalize the CNT separately from the gas to avoid having a large temperature difference between the two type of atoms.

 ..  code-block:: lammps